Friedmonkey/FlangApache/README.md

 	print("Hello world");
 )>
 ```
-or if you just want to print something instead of using it fully you can DOCUMENT_ROOT
+or if you just want to print something instead of using it fully you can do this:
 ```
 <(="Hello world")>
 ```